bendqh1/drupal/language/node_directionality_and_alignment/forcing_dir_ltr_with_javascript_includes_works_but_with_flashes.md

+Drupal 11 separates the UI language from the content language; this makes creating, editing and sometimes also viewing nodes in languages with different directionality of that of the website's default language, difficult or impossible.

+## Case

 Drupal 11.4.5 with Hebrew as the default language and several left to right languages.

-LTR language node appear RTL in the following three instances:
+LTR language node appears RTL in the following three instances:

 1. Node view
 2. Node edit
 3. Node creation

-To solve this problem, I started creating LTR content types for LTR nodes and gave any such content type the prefix of `ltr_page_`.
+To solve this problem, I started creating LTR content types (node types) for LTR nodes and gave any such content type the prefix of `ltr_page_` (in the machine name).

 I use this prefix to fix the directionality of the node in all instances, with the following JavaScript.